mpace965/degrees-of-separation/README.md

-# degrees-of-friendship
+# degrees-of-separation
-The webapp and server of the CS307 Degrees of Friendship project.
+The webapp and server of the CS307 Degrees of Separation project.